 Goodwill reflects the excess of purchase price over the fair value of specifically identified net assets purchased.
-Goodwill and intangible assets deemed to have indefinite lives are not amortized but are subject to annual impairment tests at the Company's year end.
-The impairment tests are based on the comparison of the fair value of the reporting unit to the carrying value of such unit.
-If the fair value of the reporting unit falls below its carrying value, the Company performs the second step of the two-step goodwill impairment process to determine the amount, if any, that the goodwill is impaired.
+Goodwill and intangible assets deemed to have indefinite lives are not amortized but are subject to annual impairment tests at the Company's year-end.
+The Company assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
+If the qualitative factors indicate impairment then additional tests are based on the comparison of the fair value of the reporting unit to the carrying value of such unit.
+If the fair value of the reporting unit falls below its carrying value, the Company performs the second step of the two-step goodwill impairment the amount, if any, that the goodwill is impaired.
 The second step involves determining the fair value of the identifiable assets and liabilities and the implied goodwill.
 The implied goodwill is compared to the carrying value of the goodwill to determine the impairment, if any.
-There was no impairment of goodwill during fiscal 2011, and to date, there has been none in fiscal 2012.
+There was no impairment of goodwill during fiscal 2012, and to date, there has been none in fiscal 2013.